facephi/sdk-mobile-documentation/docs/ios/Video_Id_Component.md

 ```
    pod 'FPHISDKMainComponent', '~> 1.5.0'
 ```
-- To install the SelphID component, the following entry must be included in the application's Podfile:
+- To install the VideoID component, the following entry must be included in the application's Podfile:
 ```
 pod 'FPHISDKVideoIDComponent', '~> 1.5.0'
 ```